 Feeling the need for speed?
 Maui Adventure Cruises can get you to this isolated wonder in a jiffy.
 Offering private tours from Lahaina Harbor, Maui Adventure Cruises utilizes agile, large-hulled rafts for all their excursions.
 These bad boys are speedy but ultra-stable and can plow through the Auau Channel like a tank.
 And since the seating is closer to the ocean than other vessels, there’s the chance of getting up-close-and-personal views of whales, turtles, and dolphins.
 If a private tour isn’t in the cards, Maui Adventure Cruises also hosts group snorkel tours to Lanai.

 What Camera should I use?

 We suggest shooting with something that has a fast shutter speed.
 Make sure your settings allow for multiple photos at once.
 Using a camera that is slow to take a picture will leave you with a whole lot of photos of plain ocean.
 A zoom lens can be nice on a flat day, but when things are bumpy, you might want something else.

 Whales come out of nowhere and are sporadic with their surface activity.
 Find a steady spot near a railing and be ready at all times.
-We find that they breach when we're least ready for them.
+We find that whales breach when we’re least ready for them.